-Similarly, Seqwater considers that the lower bound cost benchmarks developed for the 2006 price review by SunWater are not directly comparable to Seqwater's historic costs or forecasts for the current 2013-17 regulated price review.
+Similarly, Sequater considered that the cost benchmarks developed for the 2006 price review by SunWater are not directly comparable to Sequater's historic costs or forecasts for the 2013-17 regulated price review.
 In particular, the published SunWater cost information:

-- (a) does not disaggregate operating costs for each tariff group within schemes where relevant.
-In the 2006-11 review, Cedar Pocket Dam was part of the Mary Valley WSS; - (b) provides aggregate operations, maintenance and administration data, with no break down between direct and non-direct costs; and - (c) applies a productivity adjustment to proposed lower bound costs, but does not identify the adjustment applicable to operating expenditure.
+(a) does not disaggregate operating costs for each tariff group (where relevant).
+In the 2006-11 review, Cedar Pocket Dam was part of the Mary Valley WSS;

+- (b) provides aggregate operations, maintenance and administration data, with no break down between direct and non-direct costs; and - (c) applies a productivity adjustment to proposed lower bound costs, but does not identify the adjustment applicable to operating expenditure.

-Moreover, these lower bound costs were developed more than six years ago under very different conditions.
-Sequater argues that, while comparisons with the 2006 benchmarks may be of interest where data is disaggregated, there is little value in attempting to explain departures from the 2006 data since Sequater provided no input to these forecasts and did not have the financial systems to gather and report this data due to the circumstances surrounding its formation.
+Moreover, these costs were developed more than six years ago under different conditions.
+Seqwater argues that, while comparisons with the 2006 benchmarks may be of interest where data is disaggregated, there is little value in attempting to explain departures from the 2006 data since Seqwater provided no input to these forecasts and did not have the financial systems to gather and report this data due to the circumstances surrounding its formation.

-Although the Authority acknowledges Seqwater's view that the lower bound cost benchmarks developed for the 2006 price review by SunWater are not directly comparable to Seqwater's forecasts for the current 2013-17 regulated price review, the Authority nevertheless considers that the relationship between the operating costs incurred by Seqwater in its irrigation schemes in more recent years and the derivation of its 2012-13 budgets should be explicitly analysed.
-In particular, the Authority noted the efficiency targets imposed by the Minister for Energy and Water Supply for the 2012-13 Grid Service Charges.
+The Authority acknowledged Seqwater's view that the lower bound cost benchmarks developed for the 2006 price review by SunWater are not directly comparable to Seqwater's forecasts for the current 2013-17 regulated price review.

+The Authority, nevertheless, considered that the relationship between the operating costs incurred by Seqwater in its irrigation schemes in more recent years and the derivation of its 2012-13 budgets should be explicitly analysed.
+In particular, the Authority noted the efficiency targets imposed by the Minister for Energy and Water Supply for the 2012-13 Grid Service Charges (GSCs).

-The lower bound cost benchmarks developed for the 2006 price review by SunWater are not directly comparable to either Seqwater's historic costs, or its 2012-13 budget and forecasts for the current 2013-17 regulated price review.
+The lower bound cost benchmarks developed for the 2006 price review by SunWater were not directly comparable to either Sequater's historic costs, or its 2012-13 budget and forecasts for the current 2013-17 regulated price review.

-For information, historical forecast costs are provided in Table 5.1.
+No submissions were received in regard to historical costs.
+For information, historical forecast costs and actual costs (where available) are provided in Table 5.1.